BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 ### PDF NOTES AND CPP PROGRAMS

 In this repository, you will get each and every class's notes in the form of a PDF and program with an explanation.
-Also, get the notes on the discord channel [Console Buster](https://discord.gg/naQUPVWvSs) as well as subscribe YouTube channel [Console Buster](https://www.youtube.com/@ConsoleBusters) to watch our doubts and much more.
+Also, get the notes on the discord channel [Console Buster](https://discord.gg/naQUPVWvSs) as well as subscribe to the youtube channel [Console Buster](https://www.youtube.com/@ConsoleBusters) to watch our doubts and much more.

 ### COURSE STRUCTURE